 What forms do I file?
 How much does it cost?

 You may need to file certain transmittal forms in addition to your articles of incorporation.
 Filings and fees may vary by state.
-See our Map of Nonprofit Startup Resources by State for links to the relevant agencies that regulate incorporation in each state.

 What else do I need to do?

 - Prior to filing your articles of incorporation, conduct a name search to ensure that your desired corporation name is available in your state.
 In most states, you can file a name reservation for your organization if you wish to place a hold on the name until you incorporate.

 - After filing your articles, many states also require you to publish a notice of incorporation with your local newspaper.

 - Draft your nonprofit's bylaws.
 These will be the rules your board of directors will follow in leading the organization.

 - During your initial board meeting, your directors should formally adopt the organization's mission, articles of incorporation, and bylaws.

 - Obtain a business license if necessary.
 Check with your city or county government to see if a business license or any additional registration is necessary before conducting programs.

 To learn more about starting a nonprofit, please see our free resources:

 - Before You Seek a Grant: A Checklist for New Nonprofits (recorded webinar)